Please Choose Your Language

 Use a level to make sure it sits straight

-Uneven base means crooked dryer
+An uneven base means a crooked dryer

 Pick up your drill and insert a 6 mm or ¼ inch bit